AndreaSH15/AndreaSH15.github.io/_pages/Colorado-pictures.md

 ![Spring_baby](/assets/Images/Colorado/20250331_182509.jpg)

-Spring has many colors, but allergies are the payback
+Spring has many colors, but allergies are the payback...

 ![Leaving_CO](/assets/Images/Colorado/20250318_074929.jpg)

-Skk is cheaper in WY...LOL
+Skiing is cheaper in WY...LOL